michaelHabiib/Binder/README.md

 # Binder
-This an Angular Task For Binder
+This is an Angular Task For Binder